 6. A Shed House Is Trendy

 It seems like some people are finally starting to realize that “bigger” is not always “better”.
-Building a home out of a portable shed is a great way to do something the majority doesn’t.
+Building a home out of a portable shed is a great way to do something the majority of people do not do.
 It caters to the “be different” idea and makes a person stand out from the crowd.

-According to Google Trends, internet searches for the keyword “shed homes” have risen significantly in the past 10 years.
+According to Google Trends, internet searches for the keyword “shed homes” have risen significantly in the past several decades.

 Break the mold of consumerism.
 Develop resourcefulness as a key attribute.
-Rather than a maxing out income for a mortgage on 3000 sq feet of living space, tiny shed homes promote simplicity and minimalism with only a few hundred square feet of living space.
+Rather than maxing out income for a mortgage on 3,000 sq. feet of living space, tiny shed homes promote simplicity and minimalism with only a few hundred square feet of living space.

-For those wanting to go against the flow of hoarding space and leave some space for the rest of humanity, a shed home is the way to go.
+For those wanting to go against the flow of hoarding space, a shed home is the way to go.

 Many who are willing to challenge the status quo and live more simply, love the idea of living in a shed.